 Enjoy the major advantages of a major metropolitan area.
 Chicago is an extraordinary commercial and cultural center.
 UIC students have the opportunity to conduct research and practical projects for Chicago-based firms.
 They commonly hold internships at corporations and government agencies throughout the region.
 They also have direct access to a large urban population whose needs can inform and inspire engineering research.
 If the goal of engineering is to develop creative, innovative applied solutions to improve the way we live, learning in a city like Chicago can help you take your thinking and planning to the next level.

 Focus on your interest—in the program that works for you.
-UIC ECE offers master’s degrees in computer engineering or electrical engineering and doctoral degrees in computer engineering or electrical engineering.
+UIC ECE offers master’s degrees and doctoral degrees in electrical and computer engineering.
 In addition, close ties between ECE and the College of Engineering’s other five departments—computer science, bioengineering, civil and materials engineering, chemical engineering, and mechanical and industrial engineering—ensure that no matter what projects you want to pursue, we have the resources and the collaborators you will need to make it happen.